joelagnel/lkmm-article-2023/index.md

 ```
 W1 ->co W2
 ```
-means the writes (to the same variable) followed the order of first W1, and then W2 in the cache-coherent memory, in that order.
-In other words, the program execution resulted in W2 overwrote W1 and the final value of variable being what W2 wrote.
+means the writes (to the same variable) followed the order of first W1, and then W2 in the cache-coherent memory.
+In other words, the program execution resulted in W2 overwriting W1 with the final value of the variable decided by W2.

 So, we wish to forbid the pattern in candidate #2.
 How do we do that?